AnyGridTech/frappe-ts-tools/README.md

 ## Configuration

-You need a `tsconfig.json` file in your app's root directory (or in the module directory with the `public/` folder).
+You need a `tsconfig.json` file in your module's root directory (or in the directory with the `public/` folder).
 Here's a recommended configuration:

 ```json
 {